-St. Joe’s laboratory services provides support both to patients when being cared for in the Health Centre and people living in our community who require ongoing treatments and monitoring of medical conditions.
+St. Joseph’s laboratory services provides support both to patients when being cared for in the Health Centre and people living in our community who require ongoing treatments and monitoring of medical conditions.

 Please select from our inpatient and outpatient laboratory services tabs to learn more about the services we provide for our patients.

 The Department of Laboratory Medicine includes a team of over 100 staff members including pathologists, a microbiologist, two biochemists, pathologists’ assistants (PAs), medical laboratory technologists (MLTs), medical laboratory technicians (MLAs), phlebotomists, transcriptionists and administrative staff.

 Chief and Medical Director of Department of Laboratory Medicine

 - Dawn-Marie King, Integrated Director of Department of Laboratory Medicine

 - Farah Moid, MD, FRCPC

 Our laboratory regularly obtains licenses and is accredited to ensure we meet all requirements to operate in Ontario.

 The Institute for Quality Management in Healthcare (IQMH), funded by the Ontario Minister of Health and Long-Term Care (MOHLTC), sets up quality management criteria for Ontario’s licensed medical laboratories and ensures that these criteria are met (i.e. ISO 15189).
 St. Joseph’s laboratory meets the highest standards of laboratory services and is competent in carrying out clinical testing.
 IQMH also offers proficiency testing, which is used to verify the accuracy of laboratory testing by comparing it with other laboratories.
 This means any licensed medical laboratory in Ontario will give accurate and consistent results to your doctor.
 Under the Laboratory and Specimen Collection Centre Licensing Act, the MOHLTC provides license when all the standards and requirements are met.